henryschoemer/project-aac-game-team-b_bugfix_team6/documentation/docs/testing/unit-testing.md

 sidebar_position: 1
 ---
 # Unit tests
-(For each method, one or more test cases.
+(For each method, there are one or more test cases.
 A test case consists of input parameter values and expected results.
 All external classes should be stubbed using mock objects.)

 # Purpose